angular/angular/adev/src/content/tutorials/first-app/steps/01-hello-world/README.md

     1. In the file explorer, find the Angular app files (`/src`).
         1. `index.html` is the app's top level HTML template.
         1. `style.css` is the app's top level style sheet.
-        1. `main.ts` is where the app start running.
+        1. `main.ts` is where the app starts running.
         1. `favicon.ico` is the app's icon, just as you would find in any web site.
     1. In the file explorer, find the Angular app's component files (`/app`).
         1. `app.component.ts` is the source file that describes the `app-root` component.